 Park trails are open dawn to dusk.
 Visitor Center & Mansion are open May - Oct 31.
 Check details on our Calendar of Events.
 Call 802-457-3368 x222 for more information.

 Parks mean many things to many people—they are places of outdoor adventures, landscapes of respite and restoration, hallowed grounds of sacrifice, and sites that mark the most pivotal moments in our nation's history.

 The National Park idea emerged 150 years ago during the Civil War when the nation was struggling over the moral imperative of equal rights for all, and the words of George Perkins Marsh were gaining fertile ground in the call to recognize the co-dependence of society and nature.

 Frederick Billings nurtured the germ of the National Park idea when he commissioned photographer Carleton Watkins to document Yosemite Valley.
 Watkins' stunning photographs were sent to Washington and inspired a divided congress to join efforts in an unprecedented act to preserve an iconic landscape for all Americans.
 It would take another 50 years to officially establish the National Park Service.

 If you only have a short time to spend with us, we have you covered there too!
-Stop by the visitor desk (Open May -Oct) to plan your park experience with guides, adventure packs and, of course, the Junior Ranger discovery book.
+Stop by the visitor desk (Open May -Oct) to plan your park experience with guides, adventure packs and, of course, the Junior Ranger booklet.

 We look forward to seeing you on the trails, in the gardens, sitting a spell on the porch, or at one of these programs…and on our Facebook page where you can tell us about your park adventures with #FindYourPark.
 Wherever you go, whatever you do—we invite you to Find Your Park!